Starfodders/Card-Game/read-me.md

 BAD
 - Need to reset the stored elements when rolled, or else the animation plays and the original elements are still there
+- I also pushed some changes to my repo, then suddenly node index.js wasn't working?
+It was running fine before?
+Had to install jsdom
+- (UPDATE) I'm an idiot, was node running the wrong file (index.js instead of server.js which served the file)